Rendering with volshow

 If you uncheck "Always embed Viewer in Live Editor", volshow will display the volume in a separate figure.

-If you want to modify the background, you first need to create an empty scene using viewer3D.
+If you want to modify the background of the figure, you first need to create an empty scene using viewer3D.
 Here we create a viewer with a white background and no gradient.

 | White Background | |